Content warning: this article contains information about childhood abuse which may be difficult for some readers.

 - Psychological assessment – Here, you and your counselor will dive into your mind and find where you are suffering.
-Then, you’ll work together to soothe that pain and find coping mechanisms that minimize your trauma.
+Then, you’ll work together to soothe that pain and find coping mechanisms that minimize the effects of your trauma.

-- Behavioral adjustments – Addiction is often a cycle of negative behavior patterns, so adjusting those behaviors (and negative thought processes) can help you stop a relapse.
+- Behavioral adjustments – Addiction is often a cycle of negative behavior patterns, so adjusting those behaviors (and negative thought processes) can help you prevent relapse.

-- Use education – Learn more about use and its impact on your life to understand why your recovery is so important.
+- Abuse education – Learn more about abuse and its impact on your life to understand why your recovery is so important.

-- Aftercare methods – Many people need continued outpatient care and time in a halfway house to fully recover from addiction.
+- Aftercare methods – Many people need continued outpatient care and time in a halfway house to recover from addiction.
 Others will need ongoing psychological treatment for their trauma.
-Fighting addiction lasts the rest of your life and aftercare techniques support you in the trenches of this tough war.

-Your exact treatment will vary, depending on your needs and desires.
-For example, you might be able to integrate meditation and spiritual elements into your recovery, or even family counseling.
-For people who’ve suffered from childhood use, talking with parents is often a great way to make peace with that past.
-Talking with your children is also key if they suffered from any use at your doing or if they are simply concerned about your well-being.
+Your exact treatment will vary, depending on your needs and goals.
+For example, you might be able to integrate meditation and spiritual elements into your recovery or even family counseling.
+For people who’ve suffered from childhood abuse, talking with parents is often a great way to make peace with that past.
+Talking with your children is also key if they suffered from any abuse at your doing or if they are simply concerned about your well-being.